-Blue whiting was found in a rather loose scattering layer from 50-100 m down to about 350-400 m more or less throughout the whole survey area (Figure 5).
+Blue whiting was found in a rather loose scattering layer from 50-100 m down to about 350-400 m north of the Faroe Plateau and along the Faroe - Iceland ridge (Figure 5).
 The density of the blue whiting layer was higher in the continental slope areas and on the Iceland-Faroe Ridge as seen from the s_A values per each nautical mile.
+In the southernmost part of the survey area dense aggregations of 0-group blue whiting were observed.

 The length distribution of blue whiting is shown in Figure 6.
-The mean length was 23.9 cm and the mean weight 92 g, thus rather small fish.
+The mean length was 25.6 cm and the mean weight 116 g, thus rather small fish.
 On the two southernmost stations 0-group blue whiting were caught.
-The bulk of the blue whiting was 2 to 3 year old.
+The bulk of the blue whiting was 4 and 5 year old.